JingyiGF/HERBS/README.md

 HERBS is 'always' in development, please check updates every time before you use it.

-Hope this tool makes your amazing research life more tasty, Mvh, Jingyi GF
+Hope this tool makes your amazing research life more tasty :-)